Octachron/codept/README.md

   fly, search for signature of included library toplevel modules, or approximate unknowable modules (see [Envts](lib/envts.mli)).

-Currently, these three elements are then used in one of the basic solvers (see [Solver](lib/solver.mli)).
+Currently, these three elements are then used in one of the two basic solvers implemented (see [Solver](lib/solver.mli)).
 Given a list of ".ml" and ".mli" files and a starting environment, the default solver iterates over the list of unresolved files and try to compute their signature.

 If the computation is successful, the resulting signature is added to the current environment and the current file is removed from the list of unresolved files.
 Otherwise the solver continues its iteration.